 Stainless steel pipes are categorized primarily into austenitic, ferritic, martensitic, precipitation-hardened, and duplex types, each with distinct properties.
 Austenitic pipes offer excellent corrosion resistance and are non-magnetic, making them ideal for high-temperature environments.
 Ferritic pipes possess magnetic properties and resist chloride stress corrosion.
 Martensitic pipes are recognized for their hardness and are heat-treatable.
 Precipitation-hardened pipes provide a balance of strength and corrosion resistance, beneficial in aerospace.
 Duplex pipes combine austenitic and ferritic qualities, providing superior strength and corrosion resistance.
 Exploring manufacturing methods and governing standards further enhances understanding of these versatile materials.

-In the domain of stainless steel, austenitic, ferritic, martensitic, precipitation hardened, and duplex/super duplex variants each offer unique properties tailored for specific applications.
+In the domain of stainless steel pipe materials, austenitic, ferritic, martensitic, precipitation hardened, and duplex/super duplex variants each offer unique properties tailored for specific applications.

 Austenitic stainless steels, recognized for their high corrosion resistance and excellent formability, are widely used in demanding environments, while ferritic types provide cost-effective solutions with good resistance to stress corrosion cracking.